 The main symptoms of the disease are feeling unwell, headache, high fever, muscle pain, chills, tiredness, vomiting, nausea and diarrhea, but it can also affect the kidneys and liver.
 Fortunately, there is a vaccine for yellow fever, produced in Brazil since 1937.
 Offered by the Unified Health System (SUS), it offers lifetime protection.
 “Our advice to the population is to get the vaccine”, say, in unison, the three authors.

-The article Diffusion of sylvatic yellow fever in the state of São Paulo, Brazil, also signed by scientists Leila del Castillo Saad, from CVE, and Priscilla Venâncio Ikefuti, from FSP-USP, can be accessed at www.nature.com/articles/s41598-021-95539-w.
+The article Diffusion of sylvatic yellow fever in the state of São Paulo, Brazil, also signed by scientists Leila del Castillo Saad, from CVE, and Priscilla Venâncio Ikefuti, from FSP-USP, can be accessed at the link www.nature.com/articles/s41598-021-95539-w.